ec500-software-engineering/project-01-skin-cancer-detection-team1/README.md

 Right now, the webpage is in the `http://localhost:3000`

-## Brief Intro
-This repo is an application using ML function to do classification on images and detect whether it'll have features of skin cancer or not.
-Since we'd focus mainly on ML part last time, we may contribute more to application development this time.
-JS web page may included, the web page will be able to creat account and save patient's data to the data base.

 ## Project Intro
 Build an application that uses deep learning to detect skin cancer and based on probablitiy will connect or recommend a doctor to see.
 For example, if it is high priority, recommend nearby dermotolgist.  if not, a general practicioner.
 Also, the app should include videos based on the resutls to educate the user.
 For AI models, please research few models already implemented by researchers and are open sourced and use them.